MicrosoftDocs/dynamics365smb-docs/business-central/finance-about-calculating-unit-cost.md

 The chosen costing method influences when the **Unit Cost** field is updated.

-When the costing method is set as *Standard*, the **Unit Cost** field is updated whenever the standard cost is changed, and users cannot edit the **Unit Cost** field.
+When the costing method is set as *Standard*, the **Unit Cost** field is updated whenever the standard cost is changed, and users can't edit the **Unit Cost** field.
 For more information, see [Updating Standard Costs](finance-how-to-update-standard-costs.md).

 If the costing method is *FIFO*, *LIFO*, *Specific*, or *Average*, then the **Unit Cost** is updated in the following cases: